-BJP MP says Nitish can shake hands with Dawood for CM post
+BJP MP Says Nitish Can Shake Hands With Dawood For CM Post

-Patna, Feb 7 (IANS) The acrimony between the ruling JD-U and the BJP is increasing with each passing day in Bihar.
-Now BJP MP Chhedi Paswan alleged that Nitish Kumar can shake hands with underworld don Dawood Ibrahim for the post of the chief minister.
+Patna: The acrimony between the ruling JD-U and the BJP is increasing with each passing day in Bihar.
+Now BJP MP Chhedi Paswan alleged that Nitish Kumar can shake hands with underworld don Daw-ood Ibrahim for the post of the chief minister.

-"BJP top leadership has made a huge mistake by giving the post of the chief minister to Nitish Kumar.
-The value of BJP MP, MLA, MLC and workers are nothing in Bihar.
-It is totally zero," Paswan said.

-"Nitish Kumar is a person who could shake hands with Dawood Ibrahim for the post of chief minister.
-He did the same in the past and he can do it again," Paswan said.

 Nitish Kumar is also applying pressure on the Narendra Modi government on the special status of Bihar despite the fact that the Centre has already given a special package to Bihar.
 The BJP is the largest party in the alliance, still, it has given the chief minister's post to Nitish Kumar but he is going beyond the coalition dharma and is bargaining with the Centre," he said.